Jarnomer/pipex/README.md

 [pipex_tester](https://github.com/bastienkody/pipex_tester) more complex and extensive tests like commands with quotes.

-[pipex-error-tester](https://github.com/Jarnomer/pipex-error-tester) my personal tester focusing on error handling.
+[pipex-error-tester](https://github.com/Jarnomer/pipex-error-tester) my personal tester focusing on error handling but includes other tests as well.

 ## 4️⃣2️⃣ Footer